matfain/Resnet-CIFAR10-from_scratch/README.md

 In this project I experimented coding from scratch the famous Resnet's CNN using pytorch nn.Module
 to implement the basic 18, 34 & 50 layers Resnets, as shown in the original paper: https://arxiv.org/abs/1512.03385.

-The models were trained for a classification task on the CIFAR-10 dataset as well as tested for accuracy comparison.
+The models were trained for a classification task on the CIFAR-10 dataset as well as tested for accuracy comparison
+and you can review this parts in the main notebook.
 In the figures below you can find an overview of the architectures, Tensorboard training graphs & the best model's predictions on some test samples.

 <img src="https://github.com/matfain/Resnet-CIFAR10-from_scratch/assets/132890076/8140a89d-0283-4741-a9f8-968871065549" width="455" height="300">  <img src="https://github.com/matfain/Resnet-CIFAR10-from_scratch/assets/132890076/28185d82-a7c2-464d-a952-d3a17fafa189" width="455" height="300">